4 options to enjoy with the family

 Having a small garden at home is a task that more and more people take on.
 Allocate a space in your patio or inside the house to condition it as flower garden or as vegetable patch To plant some vegetables, it is an interesting activity.

 You don’t need so much space, just light, irrigation (water) and the right land.
-You can start with flower pots and certain fruits and vegetables that are easy to grow like: tomatoes, garlic, peppers, onions, peas, strawberries, blackberries and lemons.
+You can start with pots and certain fruits and vegetables that are easy to grow such as: tomatoes, garlic, peppers, onions, peas, strawberries, blackberries and lemons.

-Keep in mind that for your harvest to be fruitful you will need give you attention to cultivation and fertilize the earth optimizing the plant growth process.
+Keep in mind that for your harvest to be fruitful you will need give you attention to cultivation and fertilize the land optimizing the plant growth process.